 Do note that the displays dedicated to Soviet crimes between the world wars pertain to events that happened outside of Moldova, as Moldova was not part of the Soviet Union then.
 Those interested in Soviet crimes against humanity should also check out the Repression Memorial near the train station.

-The Army Museum also has musty displays of Moldova's past military campaigns and, in a park outside, a small open-air military exhibition displaying Soviet-made tanks, fighter planes and other military toys inherited by Moldova's armed forces.
+The Army Museum also has dated displays of Moldova's past military campaigns and, in a park outside, a small open-air military exhibition with Soviet-made tanks, fighter planes and other military toys inherited by Moldova's armed forces.